GPUOpen-Drivers/llpc/llpc/docs/amdllpc.md

 ## Build instructions

 LLPC is normally built as part of the [AMD Open Source Driver for Vulkan](https://github.com/GPUOpen-Drivers/AMDVLK/blob/dev/README.md).
 The build includes standalone `lgc` and `amdllpc` (**Note:** You need to add the option `-DXGL_BUILD_TOOLS=ON` in the AMDVLK cmake command before building `amdllpc`).
-You can build `lgc amdllpc` only or build `check-lgc check-lgc-units check-amdllpc check-amdllpc-units` to run local tests besides the build (**Note:** You need to add the option `-DXGL_BUILD_TESTS=ON` in the AMDVLK cmake command before building these local test targets).
+You can build `lgc amdllpc` only or build `check-lgc check-lgc-units check-amdllpc check-amdllpc-units check-continuations check-continuations-units` to run local tests besides the build (**Note:** You need to add the option `-DXGL_BUILD_TESTS=ON` in the AMDVLK cmake command before building these local test targets).
 ```
 cmake --build xgl/builds/Release64 --target lgc amdllpc
 ```

 or
 ```
-cmake --build xgl/builds/Release64 --target check-lgc check-lgc-units check-amdllpc check-amdllpc-units
+cmake --build xgl/builds/Release64 --target check-lgc check-lgc-units check-amdllpc check-amdllpc-units check-continuations check-continuations-units
 ```

 LLPC also contains amber tests that need an actual GPU to run.
 See the [test directory](../../test/) for more information.